 When I wrote most of this post on August 22, 2005, I enjoyed some cold fried chicken which to me is the comfort food from my childhood.
 Thirteen years later, I ate some fried chicken which of course was nowhere as good as mother's chicken.
 Still, the chicken brought back some memories.
 I think year when I was in a special summer school, over half of my lunches contained fried chicken.
 Mother could fry a chicken blindfolded.

-The picture to the right is my mother cooking fried chicken for my birthday in March 2003.
+The picture is my mother cooking fried chicken for my birthday in March 2003.
 She died about a year later.
 That was the last chicken she fried.
 She was 92 and six months.
 She started cooking for her family when she was nine years old.
 Her mother had died.
 Mother used to tell us that she was so small and the cast iron frying pans were so large that her older brother had to put the pans on the wood stove.

 I learned a lot from my mother.
 She taught me to never be afraid of hard work and to be proud of my roots.
 Mother's family was the source of her strength.
 She leaned on them and they leaned on her.
 One my cousins who grew up in a wonderful large family, tells the story that without my mother, they would have had no Christmas when growing up.
 Mother would drive home from Mount Airy to Yadkin county often getting stuck along the way.
-Of course that was no problem for mom, she would just find a farmer to pull her car out.
-She never forgot to bring a car full of presents for her family.
+That was no problem for mom, she would just find a farmer to pull her car out.
+She never forgot to bring a car full of presents or clothing for her family.